nuxt/website-v2/content/en/blog/going-dark-with-nuxtjs-color-mode.md

 />
 ```

-And you will see in the browser the colours are being applied just as we wanted.
+And you will see in the browser the colors are being applied just as we wanted.
 But it is not very clear when we click the system icon what is going on.

 ### Adding some text using the ColorScheme component